mchu011/rshell/README.md

 #piping

 -supposed to fork, pipe, or redirect
+-compiles

 #signal

--supposed to not use execvp
+- supposed to not use execvp
--executions work, mostly
+- majority of executions work, so far
-- cd works by itself, but can not be applied to main code
+- cd works
+- signals: in progress